expertailab/Is-BERT-self-attention-a-feature-selection-method/README.md

 # Jupyter notebooks
 In the __notebooks__ directory of this repository we release self-contained notebooks, including dataset and required libraries, that allows to reproduce the following experiments:

-* Fine-tune BERT, SciBERT and BioBERT to classify research articles into multiple research fields in the ANZRSC taxonomy [BertModels4ArticleClassification.ipynb](./notebooks/BertModels4ArticleClassification.ipynb)
+* Fine-tune BERT, SciBERT and BioBERT to classify research articles into multiple research fields in the ANZRSC taxonomy.

+   [BertModels4ArticleClassification.ipynb](./notebooks/BertModels4ArticleClassification.ipynb)

 * Visualize self-attention in the last layer of the BERT models
 * Get lists of most attended words above average in the last layer of the BERT models